matthewsutherland/Text-Mining-Nietzsche/README.md

 nietz_book_words <- left_join(nietz_book_words, nietz_total_words)
 ```

-Subsequently, the tf-idf is calculated separately for each word within each book using `bind_tf_idf` from the `tidytext` library.
+Subsequently, the tf-idf is calculated separately for each word within each book using `bind_tf_idf` from the `tidytext` package.
 Then the data are rearranged in `nietz_book_words`, such that the words with the highest tf-idf appear at the top of the column.
 The 'word' column is also converted into a factor, with the levels being equal to the reverse number of times a word appears (see `rev`).
 After that I select 6 of Nietzsche’s books that I am most interested in reading and filter for the 15 words with the highest tf-idf values within each book.

 ```
 nietz_book_words <- nietz_book_words %>%